-The museum is relocating to the J.B.
+The museum is relocated in the J.B.
 Young Opportunity Center on Main St.

 For more information, Contact Us.